 |View prioritization scores at once from different frameworks.|

 |Features touch most of the stages in the product management job cycle.|

 Using the tool is fairly easy.
-In fact, it looks like most simple project management tools out there with the added benefit of columns for various purposes.
+In fact, it looks like the most simple project management tool out there with the added benefit of columns for various purposes.
 It also has different views to display data including Kanban, chart, timeline, and others.

 airfocus stands out thanks to: